sbaldrich/sbaldrich.github.io/_posts/blog/2016-05-22-exploratory-analysis-of-a-twitter-archive.md

 word.freq <- data.frame(word = names(freq), freq = freq)
 {% endhighlight %}

 I got a Document-Term matrix and a word frequency data frame.
-Let's take a look at the most frequent words among my tweets.
 Let's see how the distribution of frequencies behaves.

 ### The most frequent terms